 • Are first generation* to attend university in their family; or

-*First generation means that neither of your parents have been to university and got a degree.
-You count as being first generation to go to university even if the following people have gone to university: your foster parents, your care workers, your brother or sister, your biological parents (if you’re adopted), or a parent with whom you’ve had no contact during your secondary and post- 16 education.
+*You count as being first generation to go University even if the following people have gone to university: your foster parents, your care workers, your brother or sister, your biological parents (if you are adopted), a parents with whom you have had no contact during your secondary and post-16 education.
+You are not considered first generation to go University if your parents have obtained a degree outside the UK.

 Region Average Weekly Household Expenditure Average Yearly Household Expenditure